Baptouuuu/Sy/docs/book/config.md

 [< Previous chapter (Service container)](service-container.md) | [Next chapter (Validation) >](validation.md)

 Another important point of the framework is the global config object.
 It's there that you put all your global variables used afterward by your services.
 It's a really useful feature, as you can easily declare some sort of flags so you can quickly change the behaviour of your app when switching environments.
-An example of that is the `env` key used by the framework, in normal case the logger used by the framework handles every log level, but in the case where the `debug` key is set to `false` the framework kernel will disable all levels except the `ERROR` one, as you only care about errors happening in your prod environment.
+An example of that is the `debug` key used by the framework, in normal case the logger used by the framework handles every log level, but in the case where the `debug` key is set to `false` the framework kernel will disable all levels except the `ERROR` one, as you only care about errors happening in your prod environment.

 But now, how to define those variables and where?

 ## App bootstrap

-The first approach is to keep your global configuration is a neutral place (no context around).
+The first approach is to keep your global configuration in a neutral place (no context around).
 The perfect place for that is the file you use to *boot* the framework kernel ([see fundamentals](fundamentals.md#app-bootstrap)).

 Here's an example:
 ```js